 This is definitely one of the longest articles you have come across about betta.
 And if you are a beginner, I apologize if I have scared you off.
 It can be tough to remember everything I have pointed out so far.
-So here, I’ve decided to go through a recap about some of the most important points.
+So here, I’ve decided to go through a recap of some of the most important points.

 - Betta Fish needs filters.
 It may live without one.
 But having a filter in the tank will keep the betta healthy and live for a very long time.

 - If you do not use a filter, you will have to change the water every day or at least a few times a week.
-This can make your betta depressed.
+This can make your pet fish betta depressed.
 But if you use a filter, you don’t have to change the water often.